List of content you will read in this article:

 The embedded computers used in the telecommunications industry are an outstanding example of Linux uses.
 Due to the ease with which Linux is customized, Linux is built on most network hardware.
 Linux networks increase subscriber access and ensure better delivery of network transmissions.
 A network's knowledge is protected from unknown systems by installing Linux firewalls.

 Thanks to the open-source license, Linux is freely available to everyone.
 We hope that this blog post was able to answer the question what is Linux used for?
 Both businesses and individuals choose Linux because it is reliable, flexible, and supported by a huge community of users and large organizations such as Red Hat.
 An open-source web server software called "Apache" is currently used to manage almost 60% of the websites on the Internet, and it usually runs on Linux systems.
 Also, Linux is ideal for storing large datasets of data because it is reliable, safe, and durable.
 Many tens, hundreds, or even thousands of Linux systems are used to perform some specific operations, such as weather prediction, mechanics modelling, and digital design production.
+You can also buy linux server to practice it on a routine basis.

 People also read: